Homer Loves Flanders

-"Homer Loves Flanders" is the sixteenth episode of the fifth season of the American animated television series The Simpsons.
+"Homer Loves Flanders" is the sixteenth episode of the fifth season of The Simpsons.
 It originally aired on the Fox network in the United States on March 17, 1994.
 In the episode, Ned Flanders invites Homer to a football game and the two become good friends.
-However, Ned soon grows weary of Homer's overbearing friendship and stupid antics, and actually begins to hate him.
+However, in a reversal of their usual roles, Ned soon grows weary of Homer's overbearing friendship and stupid antics, and actually begins to hate him.

 The episode was written by David Richardson and directed by Wes Archer.
 It was the last episode to be pitched by writer Conan O'Brien before he left The Simpsons.
-The episode features cultural references to films such as Terminator 2: Judgment Day, The Deadly Tower, and The Ten Commandments, and songs such as "Two Tickets to Paradise", "Macho Man", and "Helter Skelter".
+It is the only episode of The Simpsons that Richardson wrote.
+It references films such as Terminator 2: Judgment Day, The Deadly Tower, Vertigo and The Ten Commandments, and songs such as "Two Tickets to Paradise", "Macho Man", and "Helter Skelter".

-Since airing, the episode has received mostly positive reviews from television critics.
+Since airing, the episode has received positive reviews from television critics.
 It acquired a Nielsen rating of 10.9, and was the third highest-rated show on the Fox network the week it aired.

 Plot

-Homer unsuccessfully tries to win tickets for a football game on a radio contest.
-Ned wins the tickets and invites Homer as his guest.
-Although he dislikes Ned, Homer accepts because he desperately wants to attend the game.
-Ned pays for all of the food and persuades the winning quarterback to give the game ball to Homer.
-Overwhelmed by Ned's generosity, Homer becomes friends with Ned and his family.
+Homer unsuccessfully tries to get tickets for a football game, the "Pigskin Classic" between the Springfield Atoms and the Shelbyville Sharks.
+He misses eight days of work to camp outside the Shelbyville Stadium but the entire allocation of tickets is bought by a scalper, from whom, ironically, Homer can now not afford the tickets due to the eight days of work which he missed.
+He then misses out on winning a pair of tickets in a radio contest.
+Ned Flanders wins the tickets and invites Homer as his guest.
+Although he dislikes Ned, Homer grudgingly accepts.
+The Atoms win the game with a last play touchdown and Ned persuades the winning quarterback to give the game ball to Homer.
+Overwhelmed by Ned's generosity, Homer befriends Ned and his family.

 Homer begins acting overly grateful and annoys Ned and his family to no end by interrupting their family time together.
 The Flanders family and the Simpson family go on a camping trip together but do not get along.
-When the Simpsons start a food fight, Ned tells his wife that he has grown to hate Homer.
+Ned awakens from a nightmare and tells Maude that he has grown to hate Homer.

-Upon returning home, Homer remains oblivious to Ned's animosity.
-He arrives at the Flanders' house expecting to play golf, but Ned and his family get in their car and race off without him.
+Homer remains oblivious to Ned's animosity.
+He arrives at the Flanders' house expecting to play golf, but Ned and his family get in their car and race off.
 Pulled over by Chief Wiggum for speeding, Ned takes a sobriety test as disapproving townspeople watch.
-At church, when the entire congregation bow their heads in prayer, Homer inhales very loudly through his nose, causing Ned to yell at him.
-This alarms the worshippers, who become even more upset with Ned.
-But Homer sticks up for Ned and convinces them to give him another chance.
+At church, people whisper about Ned's imagined indiscretions ("I bet he wrote 'Homer' all over the bathroom!" someone speculates.)
+As the entire congregation bow their heads in prayer, Homer inhales very loudly through his nose, causing Ned to yell at him.
+This alarms the congregants, who become even more upset with Ned, but Homer sticks up for Ned, telling the parishioners "If everyone here were more like Ned Flanders, there'd be no need for Heaven, we would already be there."